BIBI78/NewDiceGame/README.md

 # Deployment
+## Deployment Part 1

 * The site was deployed using Github pages.
 * All the directions given in the course video were followed.
 * The site is linked here https://bibi78.github.io/NewDiceGame/

+### Local Deployment

+- Get to the  [Gitpod](https://gitpod.io/), then login with a Github account ,( you may need to download somethings depending on what already on you computer), after you youve opened your account return to this repository [HERE](https://github.com/BIBI78/NewDiceGame) , then click on green button to open and view the file.
+### Remote Deployment
+- ?

-# Deployment Part 2/ Cloning and Forking
+# Deployment Part 2
+  ### Cloning and Forking

-* If someone would like to clone or fork this porject I suggest they refer to my earlier commits where the console logs are still used.
+- If someone would like to clone or fork this porject I suggest they refer to my earlier commits where the console logs are still used.
 Also the "mathematical logic" of each roll can get complicated so I suggest you play the game yourself a good amount first with the console logs to really see whats going on.
 I encourgage anyone to try and play with the code.

+- If you would like to copy this code and improve it select the code tab on the repo page to copy or download the zip file.
+- Forking does not seem to be availble in my current Github repo.

 # Credits
 ## Content